VNC server for daily builds

 Tentatively to be provided early July, finally ;-)

-#8 Updated by Christian Lohmaier almost 3 years ago
+#8 Updated by Christian Lohmaier about 3 years ago

 - Status changed from New to Resolved